How to Buy Diamonds in South Africa: Complete 2026 Guide

 How much should I spend on a diamond engagement ring in South Africa?

 There is no fixed rule.
 Spend what is comfortable and financially responsible.
 In South Africa, you can find quality GIA-certified diamonds starting from around R10,000 for a 0.30ct stone, with 1-carat diamonds ranging from R20,000 to R80,000+ depending on quality.
-ProDiam offers the best prices through direct mine sourcing, so get a quote from them as a baseline before comparing other dealers.
+Prodiam is a master cutting house selling direct from the maker, so get a quote from them as your benchmark before comparing other dealers.

 Is South Africa a good place to buy diamonds?

 Yes.
-South Africa is one of the world's largest diamond producers, and buying at the source can offer genuine value.
-Dealers like ProDiam source directly from SA mines and manufacture in-house, eliminating multiple layers of markup.
+South Africa is one of the world's largest diamond producers, and buying direct from a master cutter means you deal with the maker.
+A cutting house like Prodiam sources rough directly from SA mines and polishes in-house, so your money goes to the diamond and the craftsmanship rather than a retail showroom's markup.
 Foreign visitors benefit from the 15% VAT refund at departure.
 The country also has strong consumer protections and industry oversight through the Diamond Dealers Club of South Africa.

 Should I buy a diamond online or in-store in South Africa?